Squantor/DiySolderingStation/electronics/README.md

 # DIY soldering station electronics
 Here are the various electronic parts needed for the DIY soldering station.
-* [power control](power_control/README.md) is first test of a power controller with zerocrossing detector, the power is switched with a Triac or MOSFET.
-* [user interface](user_interface/README.md) is a simple userinterface for the DIY soldering station.
-* control board controls the whole soldering station, TBD.
+* [Temperature sensing Proof of concept](POC_temp_sens/README.md) is a test to investigate the temperature sensing circuit from the CD-2BC station, this schematic is based on reverse engineering work.